-Although the Chinese economy has been recovering steadily from the impact of COVID-19 since the second half of 2020, any recurrence of the COVID-19 outbreak in China, such as the recurrence of COVID-19 toward the end of 2020, or continuance of the outbreak in other parts of the world could adversely impact our company's business operations or the business operations of our company's customers and partners thus in turn having an adverse impact on our business, results of operations and financial condition.
+Although the Chinese economy has been recovering steadily from the impact of COVID-19 since the second half of 2020, any recurrence of the COVID-19 outbreak in China, such as the recurrence of COVID-19 toward the end of 2020 and in early 2022, or continuance of the outbreak in other parts of the world with the spread of the highly contagious new variants could adversely impact our company's business operations or the business operations of our company's customers and partners thus in turn having an adverse impact on our business, results of operations and financial condition.
+In the first quarter of 2022, the Omicron variant has become the dominant variant and led to a new wave of COVID-19 recurrence in China, causing local outbreaks in a number of areas.
+To achieve "dynamiczero COVID-19 cases", the PRC government has adopted diversified disease containment measures, including but not limited to, lockdown in certain cities and areas with rapidly rising COVID-19 cases and infection risks (e.g. Shanghai, Shenzhen, Xi'an and a number of cities in Jilin province), epidemiological investigations on infection sources and close contacts, large-scale nucleic acid testing, travel restrictions, and continuous booster vaccination measures.
 Failure to contain the further spread of COVID-19 will prolong and exacerbate the general economic downturn.
 Our business operations could be disrupted if any of its employees is suspected of having these or any other epidemic disease, since it could require its employees to be quarantined and/or its offices to be closed for disinfection or other remedial measures.
 There remains substantial uncertainties about the dynamic of the COVID-19 pandemic, including, but not limited to, with respect to the logistics of distribution and the efficacy of any vaccine program or with respect to new strains or variants of the virus, which may have potential continuing impacts on subsequent periods if the pandemic and the resulting disruption were to extend over a prolonged period.